 - Whatever remains at the end of this transaction is added to a “Creator Pool” (if your video has no music, all the revenue corresponding to your total views is taken into this pool).
 Now, each creator is assigned a percentage of the total pool based on video views in each country (for instance, if your Shorts have accounted for 10% of all views, 10% of the funds in the Creator Pool will be credited to you).

-- The creators receive 45% of the total earnings, while the remaining 55% is kept by YouTube.
+- The creators receive 45% of the total earnings, while YouTube keeps the remaining 55%.
 Goes without saying, of course, that Shorts violating intellectual property guidelines and YouTube’s advertiser-friendly content guidelines aren’t deemed eligible for monetization.

-Every creator needs to meet a certain set of criteria in order for their YouTube shorts to be monetized.
-The first and most obvious requirement is that they must have a YouTube account and be enrolled into YPP.
+Every creator needs to meet a certain set of criteria for their YouTube shorts to be monetized.
+The first and most obvious requirement is to have a YouTube account and be enrolled in YPP.
 Once that is taken care of, creators will come across two levels of monetization.
 In the following section, we take a detailed look at YouTube Shorts monetization requirements:

 1. Fan funding access

 With fan funding access, creators can sell their products on YouTube.
-Additionally, you get access to a host of fan funding features too, such as Super Chat, Super Thanks, paid channel memberships, and Super Stickers.
+Additionally, you get access to a host of fan funding features, such as Super Chat, Super Thanks, paid channel memberships, and Super Stickers.
+But you need to meet the YouTube monetization requirements for Shorts to access these features.

 To be eligible for this program, you must have either: